ryankretz/CMSI-281/homework6/README.md

 ========

-All of the pre-written tests past as expected.
+All of the pre-written tests pass as expected.